Accessing pension funds

-Drawdown is the most flexible way to access the money in your pension, and is the main alternative to buying an annuity.
+Drawdown is the most flexible way of taking money out of your pension, and is the main alternative to buying an annuity.
 You have the freedom to move your money into different funds and can withdraw as much or as little as you like, at any time.

-However, if you opt for drawdown and change your mind it’s possible to use your pension fund to buy an annuity at a later date.
-If you purchase an annuity there’s no going back.
+If you opt for drawdown and change your mind, it’s possible to use your pension fund to buy an annuity at a later date.
+But if you purchase an annuity, there’s no going back.

 How to withdraw money from pension funds

 Before drawing money from your pension funds you’ll need to consider the benefits and disadvantages and ensure you have a comprehensive plan in place.